alpzaf/ShoeWerk/README.md

 # ShoeWerk
-### This project develop on a customer demandings.
+### ShoeWerk is a basic e-commerce website.
 It's only responsive above 768px
-#### I practice some technologies which i'am new familiar with like Sass
+#### I practiced some technologies which i'm new familiar with like Sass

 ## Technologies
 * Bootstrap v3.3.4